XamNn/XamNn.github.io/docs/_posts/2023-8-23-systemd-service.md

 sudo systemctl disable web-daemon # You get the drill
 ```
 ## Finishing up
-Start the daemon and naviage to localhost:8000 and you should see a friendy message.
+Start the daemon and navigate to `localhost:8000` with your browser of choice and you should see a friendy message.

 See you in the next one ;)